igpp-ucla/fflib/README.md

 Returns the sources listed for each column

 <b>get_time_range(self)</b></br>
-Returns the start/end time of this file
+Returns the start/end time ticks of this file

 <b>get_times(self, fmt='ticks')</b></br>
 Returns the time array